 - Remove from heat.
 In a medium heatproof bowl, quickly use a fork to whisk the egg yolks.
 Slowly stir a small amount of the hot milk mixture into the egg yolk mixture to warm the egg yolk mixture.

 - In a very slow stream, whisk the egg yolk mixture into the saucepan.
 Whisk nonstop until the egg yolks are thoroughly combined with the milk mixture.
-Stir continuously as you cook the mixture for two more minutes.
+Stir continuously as you cook the mixture for about two more minutes, until mixture thickens.
 Remove the pan from heat and whisk in the butter and vanilla extract.
 Pour mixture in a heatproof bowl and place a piece of plastic wrap directly on top of the warm filling to prevent a skin from forming.
 Allow to cool for at least 15 minutes.
 Before using, stir in a chopped medium ripe banana.

 FOR THE WHIPPED CREAM